TF-IDF

 Term Frequency-Inverse Document Frequency.
 A method for quantifying word importance within documents.

 TF-IDF (Term Frequency-Inverse Document Frequency) is a method for quantifying how important a specific word is within a document collection.
-It is calculated as the product of TF (term frequency) and IDF (inverse document frequency).
+It has been a classic and practical metric in information retrieval, text mining, and natural language processing since the 1970s, and is well known as a foundation of search engine ranking algorithms.